cloudmesh/cloudmesh-cc/README.md

 pytest -v -x --capture=no tests/test_080_workflow_clean.py
 ```

+This test runs three jobs within a singular workflow: the first job runs a
+local shell script, the second runs a local Python script, and the third
+runs a local Jupyter notebook.

 ## Application demonstration using MNIST

 The Modified National Institute of Standards and Technology Database